Fortnite: How to Use Sprites for Extraction, Leveling, and Mastery

 Loot first, then take fights you control

 If you want steady leveling, chest-rich routes are the most reliable start.
-Opening chests lets you improve your loadout and advance the Sprite at the same time, which is much better than coin-flip duels with a weak weapon.
-This is especially important because a Sprite you lose before extraction is not just lost tempo; it is lost progression.
+Opening containers improves your loadout and advances the Sprite at once, which beats coin-flip duels with a weak weapon.
+This matters more than it sounds, because a Sprite you lose before extraction is not just lost tempo — it is lost progression.

 Eliminations help, but only when the trade is favorable

-Eliminations while holding a Sprite are valuable, but not every fight is worth taking.
+Eliminations while the Sprite is equipped count toward XP, but not every fight is worth taking.
 The best kills for leveling are third-party finishes, isolated targets, and fights near cover where you can disengage if another team appears.
-What slows players down is chasing damage for its own sake.
+Chasing damage for its own sake is what slows players down.
 If a fight drags on, you are advertising that you are carrying something worth stealing.

 Plan around multiple runs